Brianna Ghey killing investigated as possible hate crime

 - Published

-Police investigating the killing of 16-year-old Brianna Ghey have said they are now considering whether it was a hate crime.
+Police investigating the killing of 16-year-old Brianna Ghey have said they are now considering whether it could have been a hate crime.

 The schoolgirl was found lying with stab wounds on a path in Linear Park in Culcheth, Cheshire, on Saturday.